Telecom Italia posts 1.6 billion euro 2012 loss after writedown

-MILAN (Reuters) - Telecom Italia (TLIT.MI) posted a 2012 net loss of 1.6 billion euros on Thursday due to a result came because of a noncash writedown on past deals.
+MILAN, March 7 (Reuters) - Telecom Italia posted a 2012 net loss of 1.6 billion euros on Thursday due to a result came because of a noncash writedown on past deals.

 In a statement, Italy’s former telecommunications monopoly said it would pay a 2012 dividend of 0.020 euro per ordinary share and of 0.031 euro per saving shares, with the total dividend payout of 450 million euros halved compared with 2011.